TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

   - For each CPU, `out2rpc` is used to convert the ELF .out to a binary file containing only the loadable sections.
 This is called a RPRC file.
   - `multiCoreGen` is then used to combine all the RPRC files per CPU into a single `.appimage` file which is a concatenation of the individual CPU specific RPRC files.
-- This `.appimage` is then flash to the EVM
+- This `.appimage` is then flash to the board.

 \imageStyle{bootflow_post_build_steps_no_xip.png,width:50%}
 \image html bootflow_post_build_steps_no_xip.png "Post build steps"